PeterMcQuaid/EVMGuard/README.md

 ## Introduction

-EtherGuard is a Python-based EVM wallet with arbitrary message signing functionality built-in.
+EtherGuard is a Python-based EVM wallet with arbitrary message signing functionality.
 EtherGuard creates raw transactions that can be sent to any EVM-compatible chain, via a node's JSON-RPC API

 EtherGuard supports all three transaction types across EVM-chains, and has full support for custom access lists